 1. Visit a Cotswolds garden centre

 Head to one of the beautiful Cotswolds garden centres and get in the festive spirit.
-There are over 20 stunning garden centres in the Cotswolds where you can shop, taste hot wine or buy a delicious treat from their café, including Nellie’s Cottage & Gardens at Snowshill and The Flower Boutique Garden Centre at Bourton-on-the-Water.
+There are over 20 stunning garden centres in the Cotswolds where you can shop, taste hot wine or buy a delicious treat from their café, such as the beautiful Burford Garden Centre.

-Also try Dobbies in Gloucester for some fab decorations, and Evesham Country Park too, where you can even have tea with Santa.
+Also try Dobbies in Gloucester for some fab decorations, and Evesham Country Park too.

 You’re guaranteed a beautiful Christmas display in a garden centre in the Cotswolds at Christmas, not to mention a foodie extravaganza.